-As stainless steel doesn’t transfer heat properly, cookware requires a thick core of aluminum or copper on the ground, and, in some cases, the cookware must be more heat sensitive to heat on its sides.
+As stainless steel doesn’t transfer heat properly, cookware requires a thick core of aluminium or copper on the ground, and, in some cases, the cookware must be more heat-sensitive to heat on its sides.
 Easy to clean steel cookware since it can be rinsed and scrapped with nylon pads in the dishwasher.
 Even stove repairs in stainless steel are cheaper.
 In restoring the brightness, special stainless steel cleaners help.

-The surface scratches will make them lose their properties.
-Use wood, plastic or coated utensils only when cooking.
-Always wash your utensils in hot, soapy water, never in a dishwasher, as it could cause damage, which can affect your dishwasher repair costs.
+The surface scratches will cause them to lose their properties.
+Only use wood, plastic or coated utensils when cooking.
+Always wash your utensils in hot, soapy water, never in a dishwasher.
+Doing so could cause damage, which could affect dishwasher repair costs.

 Cast iron is a relatively affordable material that uniformly transmits heat and keeps heat once heated for a long time.
 This cookware is perfect for slow and deep-frying.
 The main problem is that it rusts, stains and pits when exposed to air, humidity and certain foods.

-Compared with other materials, aluminum cookware is pretty cheap.
+Compared with other materials, aluminium cookware is pretty cheap.
 It’s light and robust.
 It is an excellent thermal conductor, and when subject to high temperatures, it does not easily distort.
 The obvious drawback is that its reaction to acid and alkaline foods leads to corrosion and spoils the flavour of the cooked plates.